Fort Lauderdale's Largest and Best-Stocked Dive Shop!

 - Shark Reef - depth range is 45 – 55 ft.
 Shark reef got it’s name because the reef looks like an outline of a shark.
 This reef is a bit further out there than most of the other reefs.
 This reef is not frequently visited which makes this a place to see.
 Often found here are sea turtles, eels, octopus, tropical fish and lots of lobster.
 The less frequently visited places will have a lot more to offer.

 - Barracuda Reef - depth range is 25 – 35.
 This is one of the more popular and frequently dived sites in Ft.
 Lauderdale.
 During night dives large turtles frequent the area.
 The reef is located just south of the inlet at Port Everglades.
 Due to the populated area and increased boat traffic divers should use caution.

-Visit Dania Beach location...easy to find right off I-95.
-Thousands of SCUBA and Snorkeling items in stock for South Florida SCUBA divers, and vacationers.
+Visit the Dania Beach location...easy to find right off I-95.
+Thousands of SCUBA and Snorkeling items in stock for South Florida SCUBA divers and vacationers.